1099 Rules for Landlords and Small Businesses

 Are you confused about the new rules about small businesses issuing 1099’s for anyone that they’ve paid over $600 to?
 Has a company asked you to fill out a W9 form because you or your business is doing some kind of work for them?
 It seems like everybody is a bit confused, even the IRS.
 But here’s help.

-The new 1099 law: It’s actually part of the Health Care Act although it has nothing to do with health care.
+The 1099 law is actually part of the Affordable Care Act although it has nothing to do with health care.
 Is your head spinning yet?
-Seriously, the new 1099 law states that businesses will be required to give 1099 forms to anyone that they have paid over $600 to.
+Seriously, the new 1099 law states that businesses will be required to issue 1099 forms to contractors that they have paid over $600 to.

-In the meantime, if you’re a landlord you should expect that you will need to file 1099 forms for many of your vendors next year.
-Start collecting information from them now so that you’ll be prepared come January of 2012.
+If you’re a landlord or small business owner you should expect that you will need to file 1099 forms for your contract laborers this year.
+Start collecting information from them now so that you’ll be prepared come January.
 You’ll need a W9 form, here’s a link: http://www.irs.gov/pub/irs-pdf/fw9.pdf

 Print it out and have all of your vendors sign one.
 You can be hard-nosed about this too.
 No W9, no payment.
 It’s that easy.